MicrosoftDocs/Viva/Viva/experience-connection.md

 Viva Engage is integrated into Teams as an app and surfaces existing and new employee experiences powered by Yammer services.
 Viva Engage provides the right environment for community building, leadership engagement, knowledge sharing, and self-expression.

 It features experiences for discovery of conversations, questions, and knowledge sharing happening across the organization, all within Teams Viva Engage app.
-Additionally, these conversations can be surfaced in the Viva Connections Feed, as shown above.
+Additionally, these conversations can be surfaced in the Viva Connections Feed.

 ![Viva Engage home)](./media/engage-home.png)